kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 ###  Dataset used in this research

 Preprocessed Dataset.csv: This CSV file is the final processed dataset used in this experiment.
-The Structure of this dataset contains: paper_id,sentence,sec_id,section_name,section_cat,intent
+The Structure of this dataset contains: paper_id, sentence, sec_id, section_name, section_cat, intent

 ```csv